ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 parameter list of Nim procs is already a valuable specification for
 parameters: It provides names, data types, and optional default values for a set of parameters, in a form, which is already familiar to the Nim user.
-The [cligen]{.mod} module allows us to just create a top level [proc] with a parameter list, which can be called directly from the command line with all the parameters passed in fully automatically.
+The [cligen] module allows us to just create a top level [proc] with a parameter list, which can be called directly from the command line with all the parameters passed in fully automatically.
 We only have to call the [dispatch()] [macro] on that